gr4vy/gr4vy-go/api/docs/ConnectionOptionsCybersourceAntiFraud.md

 NewConnectionOptionsCybersourceAntiFraudWithDefaults instantiates a new ConnectionOptionsCybersourceAntiFraud object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDeviceFingerprintId

-`func (o *ConnectionOptionsCybersourceAntiFraud) GetDeviceFingerprintId() string`

-GetDeviceFingerprintId returns the DeviceFingerprintId field if non-nil, zero value otherwise.

-### GetDeviceFingerprintIdOk

-`func (o *ConnectionOptionsCybersourceAntiFraud) GetDeviceFingerprintIdOk() (*string, bool)`

-GetDeviceFingerprintIdOk returns a tuple with the DeviceFingerprintId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeviceFingerprintId

-`func (o *ConnectionOptionsCybersourceAntiFraud) SetDeviceFingerprintId(v string)`

-SetDeviceFingerprintId sets DeviceFingerprintId field to given value.

-### HasDeviceFingerprintId

-`func (o *ConnectionOptionsCybersourceAntiFraud) HasDeviceFingerprintId() bool`

-HasDeviceFingerprintId returns a boolean if a field has been set.

 ### GetMerchantDefinedData